JohnnyBackus/city-explorer/README.md

 12.7.23: Front end and back end fully deployed from remote hosting services.

 ## Credit and Collaborations
-Much help received from TAs Brandon, Tammy, and Kjell.
+Much help received throughout week from TAs Brandon, Tammy, and Kjell.
 Also from Instructor John.
 ChatGPT had several helpful (and some not-so-helpful) hints (the first conversation was from a group warm up code exercise and was unrelated to this project): https://chat.openai.com/share/6f8f03cb-89c9-46f2-b817-f152a3290c40

 ## Time Estimates